In a previous column, I suggested that investors check their asset allocation to make sure their portfolios are not too risky or aggressive.

 - Personalization.
 The account manager will take into account your specific circumstances: age, experience, time horizon and risk tolerance, for example.

 - Transparency.
-Unlike mutual funds, you know what’s in your account.
+Unlike with mutual funds, you know what’s in your account.
 You can see what you own.

 - Tax management.
 Your portfolio can be run so that taxes on dividends, interest and capital gains are minimized or eliminated.
 (Tax-free bonds, as one example, should almost always be state-specific.)